facebookI Started Retirement Planning in Singapore at 25: Here’s How I Did It

 Retirement planning is such an unsexy phrase.

-When I think of that, I imagine an old wrinkly person squinting at documents in front of an advisor who is nicely suited up.
+When I think of that, I imagine an old, wrinkly person squinting at documents in front of a nicely dressed advisor in a suit.

 But being a time-starved millennial, my days are usually spent chiong-ing (Hokkien: to charge or attack something) through work while slotting in my hobbies and rest time in between.

-While I do try to budget my salary and maximise my savings, I do admit that retirement planning is not something that I place emphasis on, given how I only just began my career.
+While I try to budget my salary and maximise my savings, I admit that, given that I have only just begun my career for not long, I do not place emphasis on retirement planning.

 Where got time to think so far?